Sereger/experiments/sizeof/README.md

 // and StructSize calculate size with allocated memory for data
 ```

-But, it not so fast:
+But, it's not so fast:
 ```shell script
 $ make bench
 pkg: github.com/Sereger/experiments/sizeof